Epik High are working on a new album, Tablo confirms

 — tablo (@blobyblo) December 6, 2022

-fans have noted several past tweets from Tablo suggesting that the as-yet-untitled project has been in the works since as early as October 2022.
+Following the announcement, fans have also noted several past tweets from Tablo suggesting that the as-yet-untitled project has been in the works from as early as October 2022.
 At the time, Tablo tweeted: “Wrote 16 songs in 3 days.
 No exaggeration.
 All of them are [fire].”

 The rapper also shared that same month several cryptic photos of what seems to be a recording studio, one of which included the band’s name written on a white board.
 He captioned the tweet with “work in progress”.